lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

 This should build library *ngx_distribution_test.so* and link it against Haskell libraries found in the global package db and *&dollar;HOME/.cabal/store/ghc-&dollar;(ghc --numeric-version)/package.db*.
+Notice that in this approach library *ngx_distribution_test.so* gets linked against the library from *ngx-export-distribution* and its dependencies which makes the overall number and the size of dependent libraries bigger than in the previous two approaches.

 With all building approaches shown above, the following list of drawbacks must be taken into account.